Welcome to the WFC newsletter!

 The Next Edition

 Your World Future Council newsletter appears on a bi-monthly basis.
-The next edition packed with all the latest news surrounding the WFC is planned for the middle of November.
+The next edition packed with all the latest news surrounding the WFC is planned for the beginning of October.

 If you do not wish to continue receiving this newsletter, please send an email to email@example.com